Mango-Entertainment/mango-entertainment/README.md

 ## Run app in a container

 Make sure you have Docker installed, the Docker daemon running, and the [remote containers extension][dev-container-extension-url] for VSCode.
 If you open this folder in VSCode, it should ask you to open it in a container.
-Choose open in container.
+Choose reopen in container.

 For more info about developing inside a container, [check this out][container-info-url].